rubarb/jenkins-ci-tutorial/04-Job-Configuration.md

 ![JUnit Post-build action](##junit-post-build-action##)

-Enter the path to the test reports that are produced by your Jenkins Job, and check the `Embed Sauce OnDemand reports` checkbox.
+Enter `target/surefire-reports/*.xml` as the path to the test reports that are produced by your Jenkins Job, and check the `Embed Sauce OnDemand reports` checkbox.

 ![Embed Sauce Reports](##embed-sauce-reports##)

+That's it, our configuration is all setup, let's run the tests!

 * _Next_: [Integration with tests](##04-Integration-with-tests.md##)